leyloe/gEngine/README.md

 cmake .. # -G Ninja
 cmake --build .
 ```
-Oh yeah, and you need the following development libraries installed: **Vulkan, GLFW, GLM** \
-I have no clue what platform you're on so figure it out.
+Oh yeah, and you need the following development libraries installed: **Vulkan, GLFW, GLM.** I have no clue what platform you're on so figure it out.